How to use Python boolean data type?

 Conversion of False into an integer = 0

-The reason is optimization, as for Boolean values, one bit is sufficient to store in the memory.
+The reason is optimization.
+As for Boolean values, one bit is sufficient to store in the memory.

 What are the Boolean Arithmetic operations?